AWS DeepRacer Women's League-India to upskill students in AI, ML

-New Delhi, March 15 (IANS) In a bid to help women students learn machine learning (ML) via a Cloud-based virtual racing simulator, Amazon Web Services (AWS) has launched the DeepRacer Womens League-India 2021.
+New Delhi: In a bid to help women students learn machine learning (ML) via a Cloud-based virtual racing simulator, Amazon Web Services (AWS) has launched the DeepRacer Womens League-India 2021.

 The programme will allow participants to build ML models for autonomous driving applications, the company said in a statement on Monday.